 Alternatively, you can choose to open some or all tag groups by default and hide the open and close buttons.

-Once a group is open, the tag input field is already populated with tags that belong to that group.
-Click into the field and click on one of the tags that appear in the menu, or start typing to see all tags of this group that match the characters.
+Once a group is open, the tag input field is already populated with tags that belong to that group for that post.
+Click into the field and click on one of the tags that appear in the menu, or start typing to see all tags of this group that match the text.

-When you type a tag, you can finish it by pressing Enter or by typing a comma or semicolon.
+When you type a tag, you can finish it by pressing Enter or by typing a comma.

 On the right of the tag group name you find two buttons: The left one adds all tags of this group, the right one closes this group in the editor.